cdnbye/documentation/en/android/API.md

     .localPort(52019)                                 // The port for local http server .diskCacheLimit(1024*1024*1024)                   // The max size of binary data that can be stored in the disk cache for VOD(Set to 0 will disable disk cache)
-    .memoryCacheLimit(30*1024*1024)                   // The max size of binary data that can be stored in the memory cache .p2pEnabled(true)                                 // Enable or disable p2p engine .withTag("unknown")                               // User defined tag which is presented in console .webRTCConfig(null)                               // Providing options to configure WebRTC connections
+    .memoryCacheLimit(30*1024*1024)                   // The max size of binary data that can be stored in the memory cache .memoryCacheCountLimit(-1)                        // The max count of ts files that can be stored in the memory cache, regardless of memoryCacheLimit, parameter should be a integer greater than 0
+    .p2pEnabled(true)                                 // Enable or disable p2p engine
+    .withTag("unknown")                               // User defined tag which is presented in console .webRTCConfig(null)                               // Providing options to configure WebRTC connections